greim/ugly-adapter/readme.md

 ## Use

-This library produces plain old [ES6 promise objects](http://www.html5rocks.com/en/tutorials/es6/promises/).
+This library adapts any error-first callback signature to produce plain old [ES6 promises](http://www.2ality.com/2014/10/es6-promises-api.html).
-It doesn't provide a promise implementation, rather just uses the in-built native one provided by JavaScript.
+Its promise implementation is just the standard one provided JavaScript.
-As a recap, when using promises, use the `then()` method to handle the results.
-Use the `catch()` method to handle errors.
-These methods can be chained together to better express your execution flow.

 ```js
 var adapt = require('ugly-adapter')